-My favorite figure from these tales is the Belznickel, a figure from Germanic legend that is very much like Krampus.
-They’re the opposite of St. Nicholas.
+My favorite figure from these tales is the Belznickel, a figure from Germanic legend that is very much like Krampus, who was featured in a movie a few years ago.
+These guys are the opposite of St. Nicholas.
 Where the saintly Nick rewards children who’ve been good, the Belznickel does the opposite – he punishes the bad.

 With whips and chains.

 That could make for a very scary Christmas if you’ve been bad.

 He goes by different names including Belznickel, Krampus, Black Peter, Knecht Ruprecht, and my personal favorite, the Swiss version, Schmutzli.
 Despite the different names, the image is strikingly similar.
 The Christmas demon is generally depicted as dark, with the figure of a man but the horns and sometimes feet of a goat.
 He carried a whip to chastise, and chains to confine or remove miscreants.

 Some believe stories of the Belznickel derive from the vindictive Germanic god Woden, whose name in older dialects was Pelzmartel.
 According to legend, Pelzmartel and his wife would come to earth each year from December 25 to January 6 and they were welcomed with bonfires.
 In mumming tradition, the evil Belzickel figure is always portrayed by a man while his companion, the good and generous Christkindl, is always potrayed by a woman despite the fact that the name translates to Christ child and should therefore be male.
 This suggests that the “Christkindl” character is just a Christianized version of Woden’s wife, who was said to be as good and kind as Woden was nasty.